mullerdavid/ctf_writeups/hcsc24/Reverse_Patch_Adams/WRITEUP.md

 # Patching

-Seeking to some crucial point and overwriting the instructions can run the desired funcionality.
+Seeking to some crucial point and overwriting the instructions can run the desired functionality.

 Patching the authorization check would just print a quote.